 Editing an author profile requires nothing but a valid email address.
 You may use the Author Disambiguation Interface which you reach via the Edit Profile button on each profile page.
 Every user request will be thoroughly checked by our team.

-For the articles in about 550 journals, lists of references are delivered, with links to their zbMATH entries as well as their electronic versions via Document Object Identifier (DOI).
+For the articles in about 600 journals, lists of references are delivered, with links to their zbMATH Open entries as well as their electronic versions via Document Object Identifier (DOI).

 It is one of our current main projects to improve and broaden the inclusion of references.
-Currently more than 720,000 entries contain references.
+Currently more than 1.75 million entries contain references.

-Citation counts in zbMATH are often lower than those provided by other services.
-Firstly, zbMATH is focused on peer-reviewed, mathematical research contributions only, so references from journals outside our scope or from preprints are not counted.
+Citation counts in zbMATH Open are sometimes lower than those provided by other services.
+Firstly, zbMATH Open is focused on peer-reviewed, mathematical research contributions only, so references from journals outside our scope or from preprints are not counted.
 Secondly, the author disambiguation excludes falsely contributed documents from the analysis.

-Moreover, our reference recognition is improved continuously.
-Currently we have more than 10 million linked references.
+Moreover, our reference recognition is continuously being improved.
+Currently zbMATH Open has more than 22 million linked references.